-Singapore’s Supplementary Retirement Scheme (SRS) is a program set forth by Singapore’s Ministry of Finance that encourages both Singaporeans and foreigners to save more for retirement by offering attractive tax incentives to those who participate.
+Singapore’s Supplementary Retirement Scheme (SRS) is a program created by Singapore’s Ministry of Finance.
+It encourages both Singaporeans and foreigners to save more for retirement by offering attractive tax incentives to those who participate.

 Unlike CPF, SRS is entirely voluntary.
 Additionally, an SRS account holder can choose to invest the SRS funds from a wide list of approved options, while the majority of CPF investments are managed by the CPF Board.

-Singaporeans and PRs can contribute to their SRS bank accounts up to $15,300 SGD per year, and foreigners can contribute up $35,700 SGD per year.
+Singaporeans and PRs can contribute up to $15,300 SGD per year to their SRS bank accounts, and foreigners can contribute up $35,700 SGD per year.

-There is a wide range of financial vehicles into which you can invest your SRS funds once you have the SRS account open.
+There's a wide range of financial vehicles for your to invest your SRS funds in once you open an account.
 These vehicles include stocks, bonds, fixed deposits, unit trusts, and annuity plans.
 StashAway is one of the many providers of SRS investment options.